Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - Check the "Show friendly tracks labels" checkbox back on.
 - [ ] Confirm that labels are displayed next to the blue graphics again.

+DONE

 ## Open Package
 _TO ADD_
+Setup:
+- Make sure you have a mobile scene package to test with in the Packages folder

+Steps:
+- Open DSA
+- Tap the `Open` tool on the Map toolbar
+  - [ ] Confirm you see a mobile scene package listed
+- Tap the mobile scene package, and then select a Scene
+  - [ ]  Confirm it opens the scene (you may need to zoom in to see the basemap, or turn one on in the Basemaps panel)
+- Open the Overlays panel
+  - [ ] Confirm you see a list of layers from the scene package listed, and that you can interact with the like any other layer (see previous test steps)
+- Open the Add Local Data panel and add another layer to the scene
+  - [ ] Confirm it adds the layer to the Overlays panel
+- Restore back to the 'default' scene by tapping the `Open` tool on the Map toolbar, then the `<Packages` button, and then the `Reset to Default Scene` button
+  - [ ] Confirm you see the default basemap shown and no other overlays in the Overlay list. (everything in the map should be reset)

 # 3. Map Display Tools
 ## Navigation Tools